mrfurkankaraman/mrfurkankaraman/README.md

-- 👋 Hi, I’m @mrfurkankaraman
+- 👋 Hi, I’m @furkankaraman
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in machine learning and deep learning in data science
 - 🌱 I’m currently learning Python and TensorFlow
 - 💞️ I’m looking to collaborate on data analysis
 - 📫 How to reach me furkaankaraman@gmail.com